tommybobbins/AWSDevOpsExam/README.md

  * For testing a custom policy, first get context keys then:

        aws iam simulate-custom-policy
+ * Only time to use access keys/secret access keys is in development SDK.

 ## EC2
  * Instance type: FIGHTDRMCPX